DIY Daisy Chain Macrame Plant Hanger (Tutorial)

 Time to find the perfect houseplant!

-The end result really does make it worthwhile and you’ve now got a brand new home for your plant.
+The end result really does make it worthwhile especially once it’s hanging in your space.